 Began walling in 2006 and is now a DSWA-GB Level III, Advanced, Certified Waller, a Dry Stone Conservancy (DSC) Journeyman, as well as a Certified Instructor with both the DSWA and DSC.
 Michael works in Michigan and in Vermont where he now spends part of each year.
 He is a wonderful instructor and enjoys traveling to stone events and festivals throughout North America.

 Brian gained his Master Craftsman (Level IV) Certificate from the DSWA, in 2016, and is a Certified Instructor and Examiner.
 Brian is also a Licensed Landscape Architect in the State of Vermont.
 Brian regularly works both in the design studio and in the field.
-In 2010 he started his own firm, Standing Stone Landscape Architecture.
+In 2010 he started his own firm, https://thestonetrust.org/wp-content/uploads/2013/10/may-14-test-group-photo-1.jpg Landscape Architecture.
 Brian was on the board of directors for the stone trust starting in 2012 and was the president from Nov.
-2013 – June 2015, when he became the Executive Director.
+2013 – June 2015.
+He then served as the Executive Director until November 2019.
+Transitioning to the newly created part time position of Education and training director has allowed Brian to focus his attention on the areas he knows best, and most importantly allowed him to get back to his his love of working with stone and building dry stone walls.

 Theresa has a vast experience providing office support for many small businesses and non-profits in Southern VT.
 Her skill and experience has been vital to keeping the office operations running smoothly.